hiyodev/apex-legends-app/README.md

 ## Weapon Card
 1. Simple app that shows all the weapons in Apex Legends
 2. This app references data and card style from https://apexlegends.fandom.com/
-3. The cards in my apps are the same as the cards in that website
+3. The cards in my apps are the same as the cards in that website with some minor styling differences
+4. Cards can be searched, sorted according to criterias and has some user interactivity

 ## Code Info